claudiagerezmi/claudiagerezmi.github.io/_pages/learning-resources.md

 image:
 ---

-Just a few months after graduating with a Master's in Chemical Engineering degree (on top of my Bachelor's degree in Chemical Engineering), I decided chemical engineering, per se, wasn't really for me.
+Just a few months after graduating with a Master's in Chemical Engineering degree (on top of my Bachelor's degree in Chemical Engineering), I decided chemical engineering per se wasn't really for me.
 I had fallen in love with statistics and how it can be applied to optimize processes.

 After doing some research, I was convinced I wanted to become a data analyst, and after joining [Praxis](http://discoverpraxis.com/), I realized marketing was the field in which I was going to apply my data analytics skills.